anders94/api-docs/source/includes/_changelog.md

 Recent changes and additions to the Poloniex API.

+## 2019-04-04 Additional fields to returnDepositsWithdrawals response.

+Document inclusion of new `depositNumber` field for deposits and `paymentID` field for withdrawals in returnDepositsWithdrawals response.

 ## 2019-03-29 TLS 1.2 or greater required.

 As of April 15, 2019, TLS version 1.2 or greater is required.